Creating a Custody Arrangement

 The custody arrangement of a divorce decree is often detailed and specific, and for good reason.
 Many couples cannot agree on what a fair arrangement for the kids is.
 However, if you can agree on allowing each other flex time based on what the parents and kids both want, then it will be easier for everyone in the long run.
 Ultimately, you may find that over the long run, if the parents can manage to work it out, this flexibility is best for the kids.
 I once heard that you should look at your relationship with your former spouse as an alliance formed to promote the best interests of your child.
 Remember you do not have to like or be friends with an ally.
 On the world scale nations have formed alliances who did not like each other in order to accomplish common goals.
 As a result, wars were won and great societal goals were accomplished.
 In your own life, you need to share a common goal and be willing to work with your former spouse to achieve that goal.
 That common goal is to insure that your child is raised in a stable and nurturing environment which they feel loved by both parents.
 Your children will be better off if you can form this alliance.

 Peter Van Aulen has been practicing divorce lawyer for over twenty four years.
 He is certified by the New Jersey Supreme Court as a matrimonial attorney.
-If you have any questions about a New Jersey divorce and child custody case, call the Law Offices Of Peter Van Aulen for a free in office consultation with a NJ child custody attorney.
+If you have any questions about a New Jersey divorce and child custody case, call the Law Offices Of Peter Van Aulen for a free initial consultation with a NJ child custody attorney.